Key information on Baker McKenzie's application process

 Covering letter (word count: 750 words max)

 Unlike in many other law firm applications, candidates are required to produce a covering letter rather than answer a series of questions.
-All applicants must produce a covering letter in section five of the form.
-The statement of intent section is for international summer placement applicants only.
+All applicants must produce a covering letter.

 The covering letter asks for: